-The Foundation reports its expenses on the statement of activities in functional classifications based on direct identification, time studies and floor space.
+The Foundation reports its expenses on the statements of activities in functional classifications based on direct identification, time studies and floor space.
 Each category is defined as follows:

-Program Expenses
+Program Services

-Program expenses include grant awards and other significant program expenses.
-Program expenses also include in-kind and other expenses incurred by such programs as the Santa House project, Riverdays event, Midland County Youth Action Council, Midland County Gang and Violence Prevention Partnership project, and Scholarships.
+Program services expenses include grant awards and other significant program expenses.
+They also include in-kind and other expenses incurred by such programs as the Santa House project, Riverdays event, Midland County Youth Action Council, Midland County Violence Prevention Partnership project, and Scholarships.